PHANTOM-op/hh/Commands.md

 ## 📜 Tools Commands
 These commands provide other useful tools for moderation and server management.

+### `>>audit <ALL | FROM | ACTION> [user or action]`
+Finds recent audit log entries (all entries, entries from a certain user, or entries of a specific action type) and displays them in a mobile-friendly format.

 ### `>>dehoist [symbol]`
 Modifies the nickname of any user using a symbol (such as `!`) to put their name at the top of the member list.
 By default, this will dehoist any member with names starting with `!`.

 ### `>>inviteprune [max uses]`
 Deletes any invites with uses less than or equal to the provided number.
 By default, this will prune invites with 0 or 1 uses.

+### `>>lookup <ID | invite>`
+Finds information about a user or guild via ID (for either) or an invite code (for guilds only).
+All information found in this way is information that Discord makes publicly-available, and is not impacted by Vortex being in the guilds nor having mutual servers with the user.